teamookla/speedtest-tools/speedtest-extract/README.md

 If a file already exists, it will be skipped unless the `--overwrite-existing` flag is used.

+By default downloads occur one at a time.
+To download multiple files concurrently, use the `--concurrency <int>` flag.

 ### Request Caching

 When enabled, request caching will speed up interactive filtering and viewing of the extracts list by caching the requests locally for a period of time.